Frequently Asked Questions (FAQ):

 3) Can the SIAS components be removed after installing a bypass kit?

-An example would be a bad pump motor (P0418/P0419), you would add a pump replacement pack (PRP) to take care of the code and since you are disconnecting the original part to install the PRP you can remove the old pump.
+An example of this would be using a V36H kit that had a bad pump motor (P0418/P0419), you would add a Pump Proxy Pack (PPP) to take care of the code and since you are disconnecting the original part to install the PRP you can remove the old pump.

 4) Will the bypass kit work with aftermarket intakes/headers?

-The bypass kits are compatible with most aftermarket intakes as long as the MAF/IAT sensor is in relatively the same location.
+The Gen-II bypass kits are compatible with all aftermarket intakes and headers.
+The V36 and V54H bypass kits are compatible with most aftermarket intakes as long as the MAF/IAT sensor is in relatively the same location.
 We can make custom length units if needed for a small up charge.

 available or are priced very high compared to the headers without these features.
 With the bypass kit you can install the headers without the air tube/flange saving money but you may still need a header